uviclibraries/podcasting/recording-audio.md

 > **NOTE**: If you are participating remotely, some find it difficult to participate in the video conference session and record audio in Audacity.
 If that is the case for you, please install Audacity, then practice recording audio as outlined in the activities that follow.
 You can also use [this optional audio file](https://uviclibraries.github.io/podcasting/images/goat-girl.mp3), which is provided in the [Editing Audio](https://uviclibraries.github.io/podcasting/editing-audio.html) section of this workshop.

-## Getting things setup to record
+## Before you record

 Before we use Audacity to record, we need to consider a few things to make the process easier and to produce higher quality audio.

+Getting your room and equipment setup properly—for _your_ space—) will save you the hassle of having to tweak your recordings in "[post](https://en.wikipedia.org/wiki/Post-production)."

 ### Location tips

-- Find a quiet room.
+- **Find a quiet room**.
 Typically, bedrooms and closets are good locations, as they already have features like beds and fabrics, which "baffle" sounds.
-- Pick a room free from background noises—which are often sounds we do not usually notice in daily life.
+- **Pick a room free from background noises**—which are often sounds we do not usually notice in daily life.
 Modern microphones are sensitive, so they will pickup the buzz of a fridge, or outside traffic noise, or the hum of a fan running in a nearby room.
-- Choose a smaller room with with minimal reflective surfaces, which can cause echos.
+- **Choose a smaller room with with minimal reflective surfaces**, which can cause echos.
 One way to test for echos is to stand on the centre of your space and clap loudly.
 It might take a few claps to hear it, but rooms with a lot of flat surfaces will have a more sustained echo "flutter" than a smaller room with soft surfaces.
-- The goal is not to eliminate all echos, as that will make the room sound acoustically "dead."
-Little changes can make big differences.
-For example, placing a soft rug under your chair and sitting next to some thick curtains could be enough to provide a balanced acoustic space.
+- **Little acoustic changes can make big differences**: placing a soft rug under your chair and sitting next to some thick curtains could be enough to provide a balanced acoustic space.
+The goal is not to eliminate all echos, as that will make the room sound acoustically "dead."

 > **NOTE for UVic students, staff, and faculty:** UVic offers resources for podcasting and audio recording, including bookable media-creation rooms.
 The Mearns Centre for Learning, in the McPherson Library, has a [dedicated podcast room](https://www.uvic.ca/systems/labs/rooms-drop-ins/media-spaces/index.php#ipn-sound-video-production).
 UVic students can also use the [podcast corner](https://www.uvic.ca/systems/labs/rooms-drop-ins/find-space/labs/podcast-corner.php) in the Human & Social Development Building.
 In addition, the McPherson Library and HSD building have dedicated [sound and video rooms](https://www.uvic.ca/systems/labs/rooms-drop-ins/media-spaces/index.php#ipn-sound-video-production).
 Another option is to [borrow media equipment from the McPherson Library](https://www.uvic.ca/library/rooms-technology/laptops-equipment/index.php#ipn-equipment-details-mearns-mcpherson-library-) by going to the [Ask Us Desk](https://www.uvic.ca/library/visit-and-contact/mearns-mcpherson-library/index.php#ipn-ask-us-desk) on the main floor.